catppuccin/catppuccin/docs/specs.md

 ### Sub-palettes

 Every flavor consists of two sub-palettes: one monochromatic and one analogous.
-The monochromatic sub-palette consists of different shades of a purple-gray and a very pale lavender and is often used for UI components.
-Whereas the analogous palette has every color in the rainbow and is often used for syntactic elements.
+The monochromatic sub-palette consists of different shades of a purple-gray and a very pale lavender, and is often used for UI components.
+Whereas the analogous palette has every color in the rainbow and is typically used for syntactic elements.

 &nbsp;